dharmatarha/SFG_aging_study/README.md

 ## Run the experiment

-Introduce the task to the subject:
+Introduce the task by calling `SFGintro(subjectNumber)`.
+The aim of this phase is for participants to understand what tye of object we ask them to detect.
+During the introduction, the participant can initiate the playback of a stimulus with or without a figure in each trial.
 ```
+% all experimental scripts are called with the subject number
 subNum = 99;
 SFGintro(subNum);
 ```

-Run a training session: 6 blocks with 10 trials each.
+Run a training session next with `SFGtraining(subjectNumber)`.
+Participants' task is to indicate with key presses in each trial whether they heard a *Figure* or not in the stimulus (yes-no detection task).
+Half of the trials contain a *Figure*.
+Importantly, there is visual feedback after each trial.
+The training phase consists of 6 blocks with 10 trials each.
 Blocks go from easy to less-easy in terms of coherence.
-Requires either a pre-generated training stimuli set named `stimArrayTraining.mat` or a path to a specific stimuli set.
+Requires either a pre-generated training stimuli set named `stimArrayTraining.mat` or a path to a specific stimuli set (and corresponding edits to `stim2blocksTraining`).
 ```
 SFGtraining(subNum);
 ```

+In our setup, we aim to generate an "easy" and a "hard" set of participant-specific stimuli.
+The "easy" set should elicit a ~85% rate of correct responses while the hard is amed at ~65%.
+To achieve this we rely on individual thresholding using the [Quest procedure by A. B. Watson and D. G. Pelli](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.534.7583&rep=rep1&type=pdf) as implemented in Psychtoolbox.
+First, we set the coherence level while holding the number of all tone components (*Figure* + *Background*) constant.
+This is done by `SFGthresholdCoherence`:
 Threshold estimations for specific accuracy levels:
 ```
 SFGthresholdCoherence(subNum);
 ```
+Then we fix the coherence level at the result of the coherence-thresholding procedure and start adding background tones in a second Quest run aimed at the "hard" set of SFG stimuli:
 ```
 SFGthresholdBackground(subNum);
 ```

-Stimulus generation based on thre results of the threshold estimation sessions
+Based on the outcomes of the thresholding procedures we generate four types of participant-specific stimuli: (1) "Easy" trials with *Figure*; (2) "Easy" trials without *Figure*; (3) "Hard" trials with *Figure*; (4) "Hard" trials without *Figure*.
+Stimulus generation is handled by a function glueing together more basic steps:
 ```
 stimulusGenerationGlueThresholded(subNum);
 ```

-Main part of the experiment: 10 blocks with 80 trials each.
-Random order.
+In the main part of the experiment, participants' task is the same as in training: yes-no detection task.
+We use 10 blocks with 80 trials each.
+Trials are ordered randomly.
+Unlike in training, there is no feedback at the end of the trials.
+We record EEG from this phase.
 ```
 SFGmain(subNum);
 ```